magento/merchdocs/src/customers/account-dashboard-store-credit.md

 title: Store Credit
 ---

-The Store Credit section of your account dashboard lists amounts from returns and refunds that can be applied to future purchases.
+The Store Credit section of your account lists amounts from returns and refunds that can be applied to future purchases.
 You can also redeem the value from a gift card.

 ![]({{ site.baseurl }}{% link images/images-ee/account-dashboard-store-credit.png %}){: .zoom}
 _Store Credit_